Mityana: Road improvement and development

-In Aril 2021, the Uganda National Roads Authority (UNRA) hired Energo Project Uganda Limited, a construction company, to improve the 86 km Mityana–Mubende Road, at a cost of UGX:396 billion (approx. US$105 million).
+In April 2021, the Uganda National Roads Authority (UNRA) hired Energo Project Uganda Limited, a construction company, to improve the 86 km Mityana–Mubende Road, at a cost of UGX:396 billion (approx. US$105 million).
 That contract includes the tarmacking of several urban roads in Mityana Town, some for the first time ever.
-The road length of the urban roads is reported as approximately 14 km and includes Katakara Road (7.8 km, Market Street (320 m and Thorban road among others.
-Construction is expected to conclude in April 2024.
+The length of the urban roads is reported as approximately 14 km and includes Katakara Road (7.8 km, Market Street (320 m and Thorban road among others.
+Construction was expected to conclude in April 2024.